peterhohk/breakout/README.md

 # Breakout

-An implementation of the classic brick breaking game using the Canvas API.
+Brick breaking game made with Canvas API.

 Created as a practice project for writing TypeScript.